sduclassroom/examaker/RHSA2/CH6/q2_aidana.md

 * `display ACL settings on a file`
 + `show the maximum permissions possible for all named users,the group-owner and named-groups`
 * `show the initial maximum permissions possible for all new files or directories created that have named user ACLs`
+* `delete the permissions possible for all new files or directories created that have named user ACLs`